 As part of a gradual roll-out, express routes 35 in Orléans, Route 61 in Kanata and Route 77 in Barrhaven will have many of the double-decker trips.
 As more double-deckers enter the fleet, a number of double-deckers trips will be added on the following routes: 20, 21, 30, 31, 34, 38, 41, 60, 62, 66, 68, 70, 71, 72 and 93.
 Decisions for routes starting in January 2013 will be based on the newest ridership data available in late 2012.

 The first few double-deckers buses are now at OC Transpo’s Industrial Avenue garage.
 These buses will be used for operator training during September and begin operating in service in October 2012.
 It is anticipated that all 75 of the new double-deckers will be in service by April 2013.

 The double-deckers offer the same or enhanced accessibility features, including co-operative seats and automated next stop announcements.
-The Enviro500 is fully compliant with regulations under the Access for Ontarians with Disabilities Act (AODA).
+The Enviro500 is fully compliant with applicable accessibility standards and regulations.
 The buses feature anti-slip material on the stairs and a better designed handrail in the stairway for increased comfort and safety.

 The second level of the double-deckers buses is designed for seated passengers only.
 After servicing each stop, operators are required to check the display monitor.
 If passengers are standing in the stairwell or on the upper level, the operator will make an announcement using the public announcement system advising those passengers to take a seat or to proceed to the lower level.